-- Dental microwear analysis by Rowan McLaughlin (Queen’s University of Belfast) on an adult male buried at Rattar East chambered cairn, and on individuals buried at Tulloch of Assery B, Tulach an t’Sionnaich and Embo, has revealed evidence relating to the nature of those individuals’ diet (McLaughlin 2008).
+- Dental microwear analysis by Rowan McLaughlin (Queen’s University of Belfast) on an adult male buried at Rattar East chambered cairn, and on individuals buried at Tulloch of Assery B, Tulach an t’Sionnaich and Embo, has revealed evidence relating to the nature of their diets (McLaughlin 2008).

-- Osteological examination of the human remains from the Loch Calder passage tombs by Kelsey Yohe for her Masters research (University of Aberdeen) has revealed two bones with chop marks, from Tulloch of Assery A and B; in one case, it is thought that the chop (to a humerus) related to inter-personal violence, while in the other, the chop (to a femur) could relate to defleshing or dismemberment of the dead (Yohe 2019).
+- Osteological examination of the human remains from the Loch Calder passage tombs by Kelsey Yohe for her master’s research (University of Aberdeen) has revealed two bones with chop marks, from Tulloch of Assery A and B. It is thought that a chop make on the humerus is related to inter-personal violence, while the other chop mark to the femur could relate to the defleshing or dismemberment of the dead (Yohe 2019).

 - A reassessment of Scottish Neolithic pottery has clarified the typochronology of Neolithic pottery in this part of Scotland, and has contextualised it within a broader picture (Sheridan 2016).
-Meanwhile Mike Copper’s Tracing the Lines project on radiocarbon dating Grooved Ware pottery has produced a date for the Grooved Ware from Raigmore, and a date for Impressed Ware pottery, formerly claimed to be Grooved Ware, at Milton of Leys (Case Study: Tracing the Lines; Copper et al 2018; 2019; 2021).
+Meanwhile Mike Copper’s Tracing the Lines project on radiocarbon dating Grooved Ware pottery has produced a date for the Grooved Ware from Raigmore, and a date for the Impressed Ware pottery at Milton of Leys, formerly claimed to be Grooved Ware (Case Study: Tracing the Lines; Case Study Raigmore (Stoneyfield) Cairn; Copper et al 2018; 2019; 2021).

-- Torben Ballin has explored the exploitation of specific non-flint rock types in the west of Highland Region, including Rùm bloodstone (Ballin 2018; cf. Ballin and Grant 2020).
-Ballin has also reported on several lithic assemblages, including the multi-period assemblage from the field-walking project at Tarradale (Ballin forthcoming).
+- Torben Ballin has explored the exploitation of specific non-flint rock types in the west of the Highland Region, including Rùm bloodstone (Ballin 2018; Ballin and Grant 2020).
+Ballin (forthcoming) has also reported on several lithic assemblages, including the multi-period assemblage from the field-walking project at Tarradale.

 - John Barber’s experimental construction and destruction of a part of a chambered cairn has informed our interpretation of the taphonomy of human remains and artefactual finds in such monuments (Heald and Barber 2015, 36–9).

-- Richard Bradley has reassessed the finds from Littleferry in terms of his model of ‘coastal havens’ – areas where people from different areas came together to exchange items and to socialise (Bradley et al 2017).
+- Richard Bradley (et al 2017) has reassessed the finds from Littleferry in terms of his model of ‘coastal havens’ – places where people from different areas came together to exchange items and to socialise (Case Study Littleferry Links).